Custom formulas: Syntax and definitions

 Syntax: PROPHIST(event)

-• Event: Refers to the event you are interested in.
+• Event: Refers to the event that interests you.
 This must be a letter that corresponds to an event in the Events card.

 • This function will only work if you are grouping by a numerical property on the event.
-If grouping by multiple properties, the formula will perform the calculation with the first group by clause.
+If grouping by multiple properties, the formula runs the calculation with the first group by clause.

 Returns the distribution of the property values you are grouping by over the selected time period.
-The following setup will display the distribution of revenue over the last 30 days.
+The following setup displays the distribution of revenue over the last 30 days.

 prophist_sidecontrols.png